Officers Charged Over Shocking WhatsApp Messages Linked to Sarah Everard Case

-In a statement, the Met said: “We are aware of charges brought against two serving Metropolitan Police officers and one former officer about sending grossly offensive messages on a public communications network.
+The Met stated they are aware of charges against two current and one former officer involving grossly offensive messages on a public platform.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.